kermitt2/grobid/doc/Grobid-docker.md

 By default, this image runs Deep Learning models for:

-- bibliographical parsing (adding 1-2 points in term of score for bibliographical reference parsing and 2-3 points in term of citation context identifications, as compared to CRF-only image)
+- bibliographical parsing (adding 2-4 points in term of F1-score for bibliographical reference parsing and 2-5 points in term of citation context identifications, as compared to CRF-only image)

 - affiliation-address parsing